The Lonely Island: "Everything is Awesome", Popstar: Never Stop Never Stopping, and Palm Springs

 In early 2014, the group collaborated to write "Everything Is Awesome," a song featured in The Lego Movie, with Shawn Patterson, Joshua Bartholomew, and Lisa Harriton.
 The song, performed by Tegan and Sara, also features in The Lonely Island.
 It was nominated for the Academy Award for Best Original Song at the 87th Academy Awards.

-In 2014, the troupe signed a deal with Fox to develop serial comedy programming for digital platforms and were listed on New Media Rockstars Top 100 YouTube Channels, ranked at #70.
+In 2014, the troupe signed a deal with Fox to develop serial comedy programming for digital platforms and were listed on New Media Rockstars Top 100 YouTube Channels, ranked at number 70.
 Later that year, Universal Studios acquired a pitch from the trio for a second feature film, which was co-produced by Judd Apatow.
 Schaffer and Taccone co-directed the film, Popstar: Never Stop Never Stopping, which was released on June 3, 2016 along with a corresponding soundtrack album.
 The trio promoted the film by airing a Digital Short for the track "Finest Girl (Bin Laden Song)" during the Saturday Night Live season 41 finale.

 The day after the 90th Academy Awards the group premiered a song on YouTube titled "Why Not Me" which they claimed was commissioned by the academy although not used because it was "financially and logistically impossible."
-The song features characters from various movies who didn't get nominated sing about being snubbed by the academy.
-It was not immediately clear if the group was actually asked by The academy to perform or if this was part of the joke.
+The song features characters from various movies who did not get nominated sing about being snubbed by the Academy.
+It was not immediately clear if the group was actually asked by the Academy to perform or if this was part of the joke.

 In 2018, Lonely Island held their first live performance at Clusterfest, a comedy festival in San Francisco hosted by Comedy Central.
 Several of their featured guests appeared at the festival, including Chris Parnell and Michael Bolton.

-In 2020, the group produced romantic comedy film Palm Springs starring Samberg and Cristin Milioti.
-The film released at Sundance Film Festival in January 2020 and released widely via Hulu on July 10, 2020.
+In 2020, the group produced the romantic comedy film Palm Springs starring Samberg and Cristin Milioti.
+The film was released at Sundance Film Festival in January 2020 and released widely via Hulu on July 10, 2020.
 The film received positive reviews from critics, with praise for the performances and concept.